jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ## Secure Shell

 What happens when you need to remotely access a system and it needs to be secure?
 The need for security or encryption of data sent over a network was not apparent.
 But as the ability to access data grew and the need to remotely access systems across untrusted networks became a reality the ```rsh``` remote shell was no longer viable.
-SSH or Secure Shell became a reality in 1999, appearing first in OpenBSD 2.6, introduced by the security focused OpenBSD project and quickly adopted universally across Unix, Linux, and now even Microsoft Windows.
+SSH or Secure Shell became a reality in 1999, appearing first in OpenBSD 2.6, introduced by the security focused OpenBSD project and quickly adopted universally across Unix, Linux, Mac, and now even Microsoft Windows.
 In fact [Microsoft was the first ever gold-level sponsor of the OpenBSD project](https://undeadly.org/cgi?action=article&sid=20150708134520 "Microsoft was the first ever gold-level sponsor of the OpenBSD project").

 > You can access SSH from the command line via typing: ```ssh -V```

 By default the SSH *client* is installed on all Linux and Unix systems.
-It can be installed on a Microsoft Windows system as a native package by adding it through the settings panel (find instructions) as it is being actively developed in step with OpenSSH from BSD I would recommend this above all other solutions available.
+As of Windows 10 version 1803, there is a native SSH client installed as well.

 You can install the OpenSSH *server* that allows clients to make remote connections to your server.
-This is predicated via either username account and password or RSA key.
+This connection is authenticated via a username and password mathcing an account on the remote system or an RSA key.

 > ```sudo apt-get install openssh-server``` or ```sudo dnf install openssh-server```